IBM/kar/sdk/java/README.md

     }

     // Expose this method to the actor runtime.
-    // Calls to this method are synchronized by default
+    // KAR synchronizes requests to the actor by default
     @Remote
     public void updateMyState(JsonObject json) {
         // remote code
     }

-    // Specify a read policy to allow concurrent access to method
-    @Remote(lockPolicy = LockPolicy.READ)
+    // Expose this method to the actor runtime.
+    // KAR synchronizes requests to the actor by default
+    @Remote
     public String readMyState() {
         // read-only code
     }